tagtime/tminder/README.md

 ## Technical/Implementation Note

-This is hosted on Glitch but it's all strictly client-side javascript.
+This is all client-side Javascript.
+It currently uses React.
+Which makes no sense and it ought to be in vanilla Javascript.
+I just didn't know better when I originally made it.

 ## Changelog